sitiporn/DebiasNeuro-components/README.md

 - [x] testing attention intervention
 - [x] testing neurons intervention
 - [x] grouping entailments by treatment
-- [ ] naive approach on Indirect effect
+- [ ] NIE of individual neurons
-    - [x] logging all neurons into pickle file
-    - [x] compute average activations of [CLS]  from HOL set
-    - [x] compute average activations of [CLS] from LOL set
-    - [ ] compute causal effect between HOL set and HOL set replaced by average output neurons of LOL set
+    - [ ]use validation set samples 2000 by balancing entailment and non-entailment(neutral and contradiction) inference from splited validation set to get predictions
-    - [ ] compute causal effect between LOL set and LOL set replaced by average output neurons of HOL set
+    - [ ] perform data analysis to get theshold word overlap 80 percent and 20 percent from splited validation set to get HOL and LOL set
-    - [ ] compute causal effect of all samples between original one and the one replaced by average output neurons of HOL set and  LOL set
+    - [ ] balance samples of HOL and LOL set to compute average of [CLS] of every neuron across HOL and LOL set separately
+    - [ ] Compute NIE from splited validate set (every word overlap score used)

-- [ ] compute NIE and TE using replace the feature
+- [ ] NIE of set of neurons
+    - [ ] intervene each set of neurons in first and second half of each linear layer of each modules (Q, K, V, AO, I, O)

 ## General Tackles
 1. modifying embedding space to do counterfactual inference